d-stprix/alpaca-data-prep/README.md

 - dataprocessor.py: Imports data and calculates indicators before saving to two .Feather files.
 - One file contains data for all symbols for one month.
 The other file contains the start and end indices of each symbol in the first file.
 - Each month has a separate set of .Feather files.
-- candlesticks.py: Produces candlestick data including functionality for adding technical indicators.
+- candlesticks.py: Produces candlestick plots including functionality for adding technical indicators.

 **Be sure to check out the Wiki for implementation and performance details!**